ddev/ddev/docs/content/users/install/shell-completion.md

 Shells like bash and zsh need help to do this though, they have to know what the options are.
 DDEV-Local provides the necessary hint scripts, and if you use homebrew, they get installed automatically.
 But if you use oh-my-zsh, for example, you may have to manually install the hint script.

-=== "Bash with Homebrew"
+=== "macOS Bash with Homebrew"
-    The easiest way to use bash completion on either macOS or Linux is to install with homebrew. `brew install bash-completion`.
+    The easiest way to use bash completion on macOS is install it with homebrew. `brew install bash-completion`.
 When you install it though, it will warn you with something like this, which may vary on your system.

     Add the following line to your `~/.bash_profile`: